h4sohail/turkey-bot/README.md

 # Turkey Bot
-Simple bot for Discord written in Python3 to be ran on a linux based environment with Python3 and ffmpeg installed
+Simple bot for Discord written in Python3 to be ran on a linux based environment with Python3 and FFmpeg installed
 # Requirements
 Refer to requirements.txt
 # Commands